VeritasVox/Holy-Scripture-and-Doctrinal-Categories/README.md

 **Why It Matters**:
 The biblical teaching on God's design for men and women is not a cultural application of general principles—it is grounded in God's creational design of male and female in His image (Genesis 1:27), the relational order established at creation (1 Timothy 2:12-13), and the covenant structure of marriage as a picture of Christ and the church (Ephesians 5:22-33).
 Scripture consistently grounds these truths in creation, not culture, which places them under the authority of God's unchanging design.

-Paul is clear that persistent violations of God's created order for sexuality and relational structure exclude from the kingdom of God (1 Corinthians 6:9-10).
+Paul is clear that persistent violations of God's created order exclude from the kingdom of God (1 Corinthians 6:9-10).
 This is not a matter of conscience or secondary application.
 It is a matter of salvation, worship, and the nature of holiness.

 To classify issues tied to God's created order as secondary is to treat persistent, unrepentant sin as negotiable.
 This violates the **Posture Clause**: willful, corrected-yet-unrepentant disobedience transforms any issue into a primary concern.
 When someone is shown the clear teaching of Scripture on God's design and refuses to submit, they are not merely in error on a secondary matter—they are in rebellion against God's revealed will.